google/WebFundamentals/src/content/en/ilt/pwa/lab-scripting-the-service-worker.md

 #### Solution code

-To get a copy of the working code, navigate to the __solution__ folder.
+To get a copy of the working code, navigate to the `solution/` folder.

 <div id="congratulations"></div>